New, rarely seen whale spotted in Pacific

-The black whales have bulbous heads and beaks like porpoises.
-They are not dwarf varieties of more common Baird's beaked whales.
-The Baird's beaked whale is a slate-gray animal.
+The testing shows the black whales, with bulbous heads and beaks like porpoises, are not dwarf varieties of more common Baird's beaked whales, a slate-gray animal.

 Japanese researchers sampled three black beaked whales.
-They washed up on the north coast of Hokkaido.
-It is the country's most northern island.
-The researchers wrote about them in a 2013 paper.
+They washed up on the north coast of Hokkaido, the country's most northern island, and wrote about them in a 2013 paper.
 The challenge to confirm the existence of the new animal was finding enough specimens from a wider area for testing and matching genetic samples.
-That is according to Phillip Morin.
-He is a National Oceanographic and Atmospheric Administration (NOAA) research molecular biologist.
+That is according to Phillip Morin, a National Oceanographic and Atmospheric Administration (NOAA) research molecular biologist.

-He and his team uncovered five other whales.
-All were found in Alaska.
+He and his team uncovered five other whales, all found in Alaska.
 They matched the species found in Japan.

 "Clearly this species is very rare and reminds us how much we have to learn about the ocean and even some of its largest inhabitants," he said in an announcement.

 The largest beaked whale varieties can reach 40 feet.
 It can spend up to 90 minutes underwater.
 They hunt for squid in deep water.
-They are hard to research.
-This is because they may spend only a few minutes at the surface, Morin said by phone.
+They are hard to research because they may spend only a few minutes at the surface, Morin said by phone.
 They rarely breach, travel in small numbers and blend into their surroundings.

 Japanese fishermen reported occasionally seeing a smaller, black beaked whale.
-They called it "karasu."
-It is the Japanese word for raven.
-They also called it "kuru tsuchi," black Baird's beaked whale.
+They called it "karasu," the Japanese word for raven, or "kuru tsuchi," black Baird's beaked whale.

 The Japanese researchers in 2013 were limited in declaring that they had found a new species.
 That is because their three samples were from one location, said Morin.
-He works at NOAA's Southwest Fisheries Research Center.
-It is in San Diego.
+He works at NOAA's Southwest Fisheries Research Center in San Diego.

 "My first idea was to go to our collection, where we have the largest collection of cetacean samples in the world," he said.